The Pink Panther in: Pink at First Sight: Home media

 After its original network broadcast, Pink at First Sight made its debut release on VHS by MGM/UA Home Video sometime during the 1980s.
-On November 6, 2007, the special alongside Olym-Pinks and A Pink Christmas was released as part of The Pink Panther: A Pink Christmas "single-disc" DVD collection from MGM Home Entertainment and 20th Century Fox Home Entertainment (until June 30, 2020).
+On November 6, 2007, the special along with Olym-Pinks and A Pink Christmas was released as part of The Pink Panther: A Pink Christmas "single-disc" DVD collection from MGM Home Entertainment and 20th Century Fox Home Entertainment (until June 30, 2020).

 Production

 Most of the animation staff utilized for The All New Pink Panther Show worked on Pink at First Sight, which also utilized several music cues from the series as well but unlike that program, a laugh track wasn't featured.
-With Friz Freleng not on board, this would be DePatie's first (and only) solo work on a Pink Panther cartoon without him.
+Friz Freleng was not on board, thus making this David DePatie's first (and only) solo work on a Pink Panther production without him.
 Many of the other characters' voices for this special were done by Frank Welker, Marilyn Schreffler, Hal Smith, Brian Cummings and Weaver Copeland.